-- " Where is the safest place to walk? - ✓ On a sidewalk - Practice identifying safe places to walk where there are sidewalks. - " What do you do if there isn't a sidewalk? - ✓ Walk on the left side of the street facing the traffic so that you can see drivers coming towards you. - ✓ Practice identifying safe places to walk where there are no sidewalks. - " What do you do if a driveway or alley crosses where you are walking? - ✓ Stop and look left and right to make sure no cars are coming before crossing. - " How can you help to make it easier for drivers to see you when they are walking at night? - ✓ Wear bright-colored or reflective clothing, or carry a flashlight.
+- " Where is the safest place to walk and why? - ✓ On a sidewalk, because it's separated from traffic.
+Practice identifying safe places to walk where there are sidewalks - " What do you do if there isn't a sidewalk?
+Why? - ✓ Walk on the left side of the street facing the traffic so that you can see drivers coming towards you.
+Practice identifying safe places to walk where there are no sidewalks - " What do you do if a driveway or alley crosses where you are walking? - Stop and look left and right to make sure no cars are coming before crossing. - " How can you help to make it easier for drivers to see you when they are walking at night? - ✓ Wear bright-colored or reflective clothing, or carry a flashlight.